dwicak/TurkishSentiment-Words/README.md

 2. Copy the content of positive.txt into -> List 1: Positive.
 3. Copy the content of negative.txt into -> List 2: Negative.
 4. Then click OK

+For Turkish stopwords, we can use [stopwords-tr](https://github.com/stopwords-iso/stopwords-tr/blob/master/stopwords-tr.txt) taken from [stopwords-iso](https://github.com/stopwords-iso/stopwords-tr).